Business Development vs Marketing: Which is right for you?

 Both business development and marketing communications require a wide range of skills centred around strategic thinking, communication, and managing stakeholder relationships.
 Therefore, the human-centric roles in these areas are well-protected from technological developments that could threaten some industries.

-With a varied range of career outcomes and the ability to work in different industries, studying a Diploma of Business (Business Development) (BSB50120), and working in business development or marketing communications is a wise choice.
+With a varied range of career outcomes and the ability to work in different industries, studying a Diploma of Business (Business Development) (BSB50120), and working in business development or marketing is a wise choice.
 With a range of study options, such as the double diploma qualification, you can stand out from the crowd and ensure a rewarding career upon graduation and into the future.